-Our analysis of quantum effects on the pyrochlore lattice lays new avenues towards further exploration in search of novel quantum phases in a more generic symmetry allowed Hamiltonian [152, 153, 179-182] relevant for a large class of materials.
-Indeed, it has been shown at the classical level that, anisotropic nearest-neighbor spin interactions can stabilize novel phases such as spin liquids and spin nematics, and a plethora of intricate magnetic orders [106, 149, 152, 181, 183, 184].
-The simplest extension to a XXZ model has been argued to serve as a minimal model of quantum spin ice [180], and has recently been shown to host spin nematic order and a variety of spin liquid phases, albeit considered only at the classical level [106, 184].
-Surprisingly, little is known about the role of quantum fluctuations beyond a perturbative treatment [152, 153, 157, 185-190].
-In particular, the nature of the competing ordered or disordered quantum phases in the low spin-S regime of the XXZ model remain open questions, and it will be interesting to investigate if, and to what extent, the quantum spin liquid phase of the isotropic model [31] found in this work remains stable in the presence of XXZ anisotropy.
+Our analysis of quantum effects on the pyrochlore lattice lays new avenues towards further exploration in search of novel quantum phases in a more generic symmetry-allowed Hamiltonian [152,153,180-183] relevant for a large class of materials.
+Indeed, it has been shown at the classical level that anisotropic nearest-neighbor spin interactions can stabilize novel phases such as spin liquids and spin nematics and a plethora of intricate magnetic orders [106,149,152,182,184,185].
+The simplest extension to an XXZ model has been argued to serve as a minimal model of quantum spin ice [181] and has recently been shown to host spin nematic order and a variety of spin-liquid phases, albeit considered only at the classical level [106,185].
+Surprisingly, little is known about the role of quantum fluctuations beyond a perturbative treatment [152,153,157,186-191].
+In particular, the nature of the competing ordered or disordered quantum phases in the low spin-S regime of the XXZ model remain open questions, and it will be interesting to investigate if, and to what extent, the quantum-spin-liquid phase of the isotropic model [31] found in this work remains stable in the presence of XXZ anisotropy.